skx/dotfiles/.emacs.d/init.md

             (setq-local org-confirm-babel-evaluate nil))
         (org-babel-goto-named-src-block "skx-startblock")
         (org-babel-execute-src-block)))
-    nil
-    )
-  )
+    nil))
 (add-hook 'org-mode-hook 'skx-org-eval-startblock)
 ```

-To use this define a block like so in your org-mode files, and you'll be prompted to evaluate it when you load the file:
+To use this define a block like so in your org-mode files, and you'll be prompted to evaluate it when you load the file, unless the filename matches the paths contained on the `safe-skx-org-eval-startblock` list:

 ```
 #+NAME: skx-startblock